EarlMilktea/binning/README.md

 Output is a stringified JSON object with the following fields:

-- `total-mean`
+- `total-mean` ❗️IMPORTANT❗️

-Mean of the entire dataset.
+Mean of the whole data.
-This is an unbiased estimate of the mean of the distribution.
+This gives an unbiased estimate of the mean of the distribution.

-- `total-var-raw`

-Variance of the entire dataset.

 - `total-std-raw`

-Square root of `total-var-raw`.
+Standard deviation of the whole data.

 - `bin-width`